zenika-open-source/FAQ/docs/multi_tenancy.md

 - demo.faq.zenika.com => `demo / prod`
 - dev.demo.faq.zenika.com => `demo / dev`

-> Note: If NODE_ENV==dev or if no FAQ_URL is found in your environment variables, the default routing will return `default/default`
+> Note 1: If NODE_ENV!=production or if no FAQ_URL is found in your frontend environment variables, the default routing will return `default/default`

-> Note: The routing can be overrided using REACT_APP_PRISMA_SERVICE=name/stage
+> Note 2: The routing can be overrided using REACT_APP_PRISMA_SERVICE=name/stage in your frontend